wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 1. Obtain an alert notification that was triggered by the alert.
 2. Check whether the alert notification includes a [chart image](alerts_notifications.html#chart-images-in-alert-notifications).
 A chart image shows the original view of the data at the time the alert fired.
-3. Use the alert notification to display an [interactive chart](alerts_notifications.html#interactive-charts-linked-by-alert-notifications) for the query that was used in the alert condition.
+3. Use the alert notification to display a current, [interactive chart](alerts_notifications.html#interactive-charts-linked-by-alert-notifications) for the query that was used in the alert condition.
 By default, you can click a **View Alert** button to display the chart with a custom date that includes the alert time check window.
 4. Compare the chart image and the interactive chart.
-  * A difference indicates that backfilling has occurred after a data delay, so the interactive chart now shows the revised view.
+  * A difference indicates that a data delay and backfilling have occurred, so the interactive chart now shows a revised view.

 <!---
   * If the image and the interactive chart are identical, then it's possible that a data delay occurred, but backfilling has not yet taken place.
 --->

-**Note:** Comparing a chart image to a current interactive chart is the only direct way to determine whether a data delay has occurred in an alert check time window.
+**Note:** Comparing a chart image to a current interactive chart is the most direct way to determine whether a data delay has occurred in an alert check time window.
 If your alert notifications do not include chart images, or if you are trying to determine why an alert didn't fire when you expected it to, you might need to investigate your data pipeline for clues that might point to a data delay.
+You can also try techniques for [minimizing the impact of data delays (below)](#minimizing-the-impact-of-data-delays-on-alerts) to see if that helps prevent further false positives or negatives.

 <!---
 You can also try adjusting your alert condition to limit the impact of data delays, and see if that makes a difference.